As Daylight Dies: Critical reception

+Widely regarded as one of Killswitch Engage’s best works, As Daylight Dies helped push metalcore into the mainstream in the mid-2000s, while also helping make the group into even more of a household name.

 The album has received generally positive reviews from contemporary music critics.
-Thom Jurek of Allmusic praised the album, scoring it a four and a half out five, positively commenting, "If the cynics don't get it by now, they never will.
+Thom Jurek of AllMusic praised the album, scoring it a four-and-a-half out of five and commenting, "If the cynics don't get it by now, they never will.
 For the rest, this is the album to come into the tent with."
 The tracks "This Is Absolution", "Unbroken", and "Eye of the Storm" were indicated as the AMG Track Picks.
-Raziq Rauf of Drowned In Sound also praised the album, scoring it a nine out of ten and saying, "With As Daylight Dies, Killswitch Engage have cemented their position as the reason for metalcore ever existing."
+Raziq Rauf of Drowned in Sound also praised the album, scoring it a nine out of ten and saying, "With As Daylight Dies, Killswitch Engage have cemented their position as the reason for metalcore ever existing."
+Ultimate Guitar gave the album heavy praise stating “This is the best Killswitch Engage album to date.
+The guitars are intricate and soaring, the drums are pummeling, and the vocals are angelic.
+A listener will be hard pressed to find too many things wrong with this album. it's written and performed like too well.
+Adding “No fan of metal should be without this album.”
+MusicOMH praised the albums writing claiming “Howard Jones managed to not only match both his predecessors' commitment to genuinely impressive vocal range but also displays an equally authentic lyrical depth.”
+Kaj Roth of Melodic.net wrote “this is their most melodic and strongest album up to date.”
+“The compact sound is still there but now with less faster tracks and greater choruses where singer Howard Jones gets to show his fantastic range.”
+Mike of Sputnikmusic added “With As Daylight Dies, the metalcore band places a great deal of emphasis on both melody and aggression to make up the sound, and does a fairly good job moulding the two musical themes together.”